LoboArkano/Restaurant-Page/README.md

 # Restaurant-Page

-> This project contains a web page about the Nerium Restaurant.
-Is build it with webpack.
+> This project contains a web page of the Nerium Restaurant.
+Is built with javascript and webpack.

 ## Screenshots